 What is an Estate?

 Everything owned by a person is included within their estate—including tangibles and intangibles.
 The estate may be money, both cash and money held in a bank; brokerage accounts; personal property, such as clothing, books, jewelry, furniture, mementos; real property, a house, coop or condo, land; intellectual property, including copyrights and patents; a business depending on its form; and future interests from investments and contractual relationships.
 To adequately plan for the future, an inventory of property is necessary to decide how it will be preserved and distributed upon death.
-At Rushing & Guice, we understand the hesitancy some clients feel about even broaching the subject of future planning.
+As the estate planning attorneys at Rushing & Guice, we understand the hesitancy some clients feel about even broaching the subject of future planning.
 We are here to ease you through the process.

 What is Probate?